jwkenney/jwkenney.github.io/_posts/2021-02-21-creative-abuse-of-var-prompt.md

 ## Ansible's CLI wizard: vars_prompt

 If you use Tower/AWX and you want your non-techie users to pass arguments into your playbooks, then [Surveys](https://docs.ansible.com/ansible-tower/latest/html/userguide/job_templates.html#surveys) are the go-to option.
 If you don't have Tower or AWX in your shop, then [vars_prompt](https://docs.ansible.com/ansible/latest/user_guide/playbooks_prompts.html) is the next best thing.
-Simply put, **vars_prompt** gives you interactive "wizard-style" playbooks, by asking the user to fill in certain values when the playbook begins.
+Simply put, **vars_prompt** gives you interactive "wizard-style" playbooks, by asking the user to fill in certain values at the start of the play.
 Otherwise, a prompt variable behaves the same as any other that you would find in the  **vars:** section of a playbook.

 {% raw %}
 ```yaml